KShebek/cbe504/main.typ

 $ cal(A)_i r_i >=0 $
 for a reaction to proceed as-written, which is known as de Donder's inequality.
 Here, $r_i$ is the net reaction rate of step $i$.
-For full clarity, there is no direct relationship between $G_i^std$ and the viability of the net reaction proceeding in a given direction --- it only depends on $cal(A)_i$ at the reaction conditions.
+For full clarity, there is no direct relationship between $cal(A)_i^std$ and the viability of the net reaction proceeding in a given direction --- it only depends on $cal(A)_i$ at the reaction conditions.

 #caution[
   There is a clear parallel between the de Donder relation and the equilibrium constant: